ArtemisSoftware/Poke-Connect/README.md

 The design system component includes shared UI elements such as themes, colors, typography, and reusable components.
 This ensures a consistent look and feel across the entire app.

 ### Network
-This component manages network-related tasks, including API calls, network clients (such as Retrofit or OkHttp for RESTful communication), and error handling logic.
+This component manages network-related tasks, including API calls, network clients (such as Retrofit for RESTful communication), and error handling logic.
 It also defines common request/response structures and handles network-based utilities.

 ### Database
 The database component is responsible for local data storage.
-It defines the structure of the local database (like SQLite), manages database migrations, and provides DAOs (Data Access Objects) for querying and modifying local data.
+It defines the structure of the local database, manages database migrations, and provides DAOs (Data Access Objects) for querying and modifying local data.

 ### Models
 This package contains data models and entities used throughout the app.
 These models represent business data and are shared across different layers, facilitating data transfer between modules.